Complex Systems &

 Regulatory Compliance Note

-Strategic Unit 03 (Complex Systems & Space) is an independent research consortium operated by the International Health Research Institute (IHRI) under Pillar II (Applied Intelligence).
-Participation, research alignment, or data-sharing within this unit does not confer academic credit towards the MFHEA-accredited Doctor of Health Science (DHS) programme.
+Strategic Unit 03 (Complex Systems & Space) is an independent research consortium operated by the International Health Research Institute (IHRI) under Pillar II (Applied Intelligence) and is not part of the regulated Pillar I. Participation, research alignment, or data-sharing within this unit does not confer academic credit towards the MFHEA-accredited Doctor of Health Science (DHS) programme.
 For information regarding our formal MQF/EQF Level 8 degree qualifications, please refer to the Academic portal.

 Partner with Strategic Unit 03 to engineer institutional homeostasis.